ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

 Making changes to encoded schemas
 =========================

 This document describes how to make changes to the JSON schemas ([JSONSchema], [JSON-LD]) and source code that describes the encoded metadata model.
 For overview of code organization see [overview.rst].

 Guide to where to edit Source Code
 ----------------

 * **src** directory - contains all the python and javascript code for front and backends
-    * **audit** - python instructions for checking metadata stored in the schema
+    * **audit** - contains python scripts that check metadata stored in the schema and triggers audits in cases as defined here.
     * **schemas** - JSON schemas ([JSONSchema], [JSON-LD]) describing allowed types and values for all metadata objects
     * **tests** - Unit and integration tests
     * **types** -  business logic for dispatching URLs and producing the correct JSON
-    * **upgrade** - python instructions for upgrading old objects stored to the latest
+    * **upgrade** - python instructions for upgrading old objects to match the new schema
     * **loadxl.py** - python script that defines the schema objects to load